Samuel Whittemore

 Whittemore was no spring chicken when he fought the French in Canada.
 He had reached his mid-40s when he enlisted as a private in Col. Jeremiah Moulton’s Third Massachusetts Regiment.
 Whittemore participated in the capture of the French fortress at Louisbourg in 1745.
 During the battle, he captured an ornate sword from a French officer, which hung over his mantle for many years.

-Samuel then volunteered during the French and Indian War, again fighting the French in Canada, and, in 1763, at the ripe old age of 67, he led troops against Chief Pontiac in the Great Lakes region.
+Samuel again volunteered during the French and Indian War, fighting the French in Canada, and, in 1763, at the ripe old age of 67, he led troops against Chief Pontiac in the Great Lakes region.
 During hand-to-hand combat, the legend goes, Samuel Whittemore took a pair of dueling pistols from an opponent he bested.

 The Town of Cambridge, to which Menotomy belonged, elected him to a committee in 1768, after the repeal of the Stamp Act.
 That same year, Cambridge elected him as a delegate to the Massachusetts Committee of Convention, which objected to Parliament’s revenue acts and the quartering of troops in Boston.